-Effective February 2017, a Generation 3, 4 or 5 Hunter Road Force Balancer is designated as Essential Dealer Equipment in the United States.
+Effective February 2017 (May 2017 for Canada), a Generation 3, 4 or 5 Hunter Road Force Balancer is designated as Essential Dealer Equipment.
+The Hunter road Force Balancer is required to be utilized for all repairs requiring balance and Road Force measurement (see list of Labor Operations below).
 No other wheel balancer will be considered an acceptable substitute in GM Dealers.
 The Hunter Road Force Balancer allows technicians to perform a static balance and to check Road Force during a single measurement.
 With the use of the Hunter Road Force balancer, technicians can be sure that the tire/wheel assembly meets or exceeds GM specifications prior to mounting the assembly back onto the vehicle.
 This ensures that problem(s) can be corrected early in the process.
 This prevents repeat repairs and customer dissatisfaction in ride quality.